macicchino/Pyber_Analysis/README.md

 ![pyber_summary](Analysis/PyBer_fare_summary.png "PyBer_fare_summary")

 As show in the chart, Urban area's bring in the most 'Total Fares', Suburban area's the second most, and Rural areas the least amount of total fares.
 However, there are a number of trends across time for city types.
-For example, all types increase fares in the later part of February befroe dropping back down in March.
+For example, all types increase fares in the later part of February before dropping back down in March.

 ### Summary & Recommendations

+I would make three key recommendation to V. Isualize:
+ - 1.
+ - 2.
+ - 3.